cnr-isti-vclab/ReviewerNet/README.md

 The Researcher Network (RN) is a graph visualization of co-authorship relations among the researchers in the RT and their collaborators in the dataset.

 *   Explore the RN and use the different handlers to identify communities of collaborators, and find sets of independent, well distributed reviewers.
 Pan and zoom are available in the researcher network.
+The user can switch to full-screen mode by clicking on the icon in the bottom-left part in the RN.
 *   Hovering over an element in the researcher network shows a popup with the researcher's name in the upper-right corner.
 Hovering over an arc highlights the common publications.
 A gray arc means no shared papers currently visualized.
 Blue arcs indicate common papers in the paper network.